cannam/repoint/README.md

 handled identically to those checked out from Git or Mercurial.
 But there are some limitations specific to Subversion:

- * Vext is not aware of the Subversion conventions for branching or tagging.
+ * Repoint is not aware of the Subversion conventions for branching or tagging.
 Branches and tags must be specified by changing the checkout URL.

- * The lack of local history in a Subversion repo has an effect on the information that can be reported by Vext.
-For example, `vext status` can never report Superseded for a Subversion checkout.
+ * The lack of local history in a Subversion repo has an effect on the information that can be reported by Repoint.
+For example, `repoint status` can never report Superseded for a Subversion checkout.

  * If you modify and commit a Subversion repository, remember that you must subsequently run `svn update` in it before it has the right local revision ID.
-You may get confusing results from `vext` commands if you forget to do this.
+You may get confusing results from `repoint` commands if you forget to do this.

 ### Adding new service providers